One of the easiest ways to monetize your blog is to use affiliate links.

 Original information and high-quality imagery that is both unique and aesthetically pleasing to your readers.

-Linking all linkable information so that your readers are brought to retailers’ websites.
+Linking all linkable information to bring your readers to retailers’ websites.

 The blog has a consistent, clean, and editorial design that runs across it (like Luella & June, for example).